gaslightgames/UE4_EOS_Plugin/README.md

 # UE4_EOS_Plugin
 A plugin and sample project, built for Unreal Engine 4, that implements the Epic Online Services SDK

 This plugin does not include the EOS (Epic Online Services) SDK.
 You will have to register and download this separately.
-Then copy the Bin, Include and Lib folders to the ThirdParty directory.
+Then copy the Bin, Include and Lib folders to the Plugins/Source/ThirdParty directory.
 Make sure to right click the .uproject, Generate Visual Studio files and compile.

 If you download and run the sample project, you will need to: